Summer: April to September

-In the Janus Visitor Centre we sell hot and cold drinks, ice creams and locally produced fudge.
+In the Janus Visitor Centre we sell hot and cold drinks, light snacks such as cake and crisps, ice creams and locally produced fudge.
+We are currently trialing a small range of sandwiches over the Easter Holidays too.
 We have picnic tables with beautiful views if you want to bring your own food, or you could eat around the fire in one of our prehistoric houses.

 It is easy to reach Butser Ancient Farm, which is close to the border of Hampshire, West Sussex and Surrey.
 We are situated just off the A3 between London and Portsmouth about 5 miles south of Petersfield.
 Butser Ancient Farm is signposted in both directions at the Chalton/Clanfield exit.

 Butser Ancient Farm

 The nearest railway station is Petersfield.
 The number 37 bus towards Waterlooville/Havant/Clanfield leaves from outside the station.
 Get off at the Hampshire Hog Pub and we are a half-mile walk over the A3 and down the road towards Chalton.
 Please check bus running times before organising your visit to Butser.